 How does a sewage treatment plant work?

-If you are looking to purchase or have just purchased your first sewage treatment plant, you may have questions about how sewage treatment systems work.
-In this article we discuss the functional operation of the treatment process and provide some hints and tips to better inform you on what is required from the perspective of the environment agency.
+If you live in an area which is a little off the beaten track and are looking to purchase or have just purchased your first sewage treatment plant, you may have questions about how sewage treatment systems work.
+In this article we discuss the functional operation of the treatment process and provide some hints and tips to better inform you on what is required from the perspective of the environmental protection agency (EPA).

 However, before we go into the detail on how you can ensure cleaner, more environmentally friendly effluent from your domestic sewage treatment plant or larger tanks, let’s take some time to answer some of the other fundamental questions surrounding wastewater treatment.